 Sometimes a customer service human being is more than you need, and that is no more often the case than in simple transactional exchanges, like a customer paying for a product or service that your company offers.
 That’s where AI for customer experience comes in.
 Those self-checkout kiosks at grocery stores are popular for a specific subset of customers for a reason: for a fast, no-frills payment process, nothing beats DIY with AI.
 Chatbots can serve the same function in an e-tail setting, acting as automated cash registers when a human is best utilized elsewhere.

 Bonus: Three More Simple Use Cases for Automated Customer Support

 The customer might not always be right, but they are rarely shy about telling you how they feel.
 Gauging a user’s mood, and finding out what kind of help they need, is all part of discovering customer intent.
 Are they mad?
 Probably best to get a human on the line ASAP.
 Are they sick of trying to get a hold of a human at other places and hope they don’t have the same issue with your company?
 Also, probably a good time for a human to hop on the line.
 Either way, it makes a lot more sense for AI to ask the question “what can I do for you?” before any valuable human time is spent doing what a machine can do.

-If your company offers products or services that need troubleshooting, say a TV or refrigerator, you could use AI to help customers first identify the problem and offer the steps to remedy the issue.
+If your company offers products or services that need troubleshooting, say a TV or refrigerator, you could use automated customer service software to help customers first identify the problem and offer the steps to remedy the issue.
 Depending on the deployment channel, a knowledge base article, or rich video and images could be shared at optimal times to help customers more effectively help themselves.
 AI can also be used to proactively offer care advice.
 For instance, Nespresso uses AI to help customers descale their coffee machines using step-by-step tips delivered naturally via conversation.

 Automated Customer Service Use Cases for Service Ops